 Also Read: Data Analytics in Food and Beverage Industry

 The F&B industry is among one of the most change-prone industries.
 It means when micro-trends, local trends, and customer behavior trends change, the F&B industry is hit the hardest.
 For instance, the world might be moving on to chia seeds and quinoa, but you are still talking about cauliflower rice.
 It shows the world that you are not updated on market trends or what customers are looking for.

 The Economist reports that F&B industry giants find it increasingly challenging to keep pace with evolving consumer trends.
 Consumers are increasingly looking for products and brands that have cultural identities and value systems matching their own.
 All past assumptions are now being challenged and slowly written off.
 Changing food consumer trends and evolving tastes have made it both essential and harder to predict and monitor consumer food trends.
 Conversations around these trends begin online.
 If your brand is present in these conversations and spots these conversations early, it can help you lead this trend or conversation.

-Google has created a report around food trends based on searches on the internet.
+Google has created a report on food trends based on searches on the internet.
 It has highlighted multiple trends.
-However, one issue is that this report uses multiple Google data sources that aren’t available for public use.
+However, one issue is that this Food market insights report uses multiple Google data sources that aren’t available for public use.

 The national restaurant association surveyed 1600 chefs to understand new trends.
 While these surveys are highly valued, the key issue here was the limited dataset.
 Additionally, customized surveys cost a lot.

 Discovering Food and Beverage Insights From Consumer’s Perspective